Now you have the chance to take our online sports massage courses and where you can study at your own pace from wherever you want to be.

 Online Sports Massage Courses, something for you?

 Something that has grown big in interest is without a doubt our online sports massage courses.
-With us at Massage & Spa School, you can take our sports massage courses 100% online via the web or directly on site with in Gran Canaria.
+With us at Massage & Spa School, you can take our online sports massage courses 100% online via the web or directly on site with in Gran Canaria.

 The profession as a sports masseur is an incredibly rewarding and fun, it is also a profession that places tough physical demands on you as a masseur.